Grace Lee: Career

 Lee planned on becoming a journalist.
 She sent her résumé to major television studios in the Philippines and received a callback from GMA Network.
 She landed her first Philippine TV hosting job in March 2007 as a segment host on Q 11’s lifestyle-magazine show The Sweet Life.
 Among her first assignments include featuring life in Korea where she gets to wear traditional female garb as well as interviewing prominent Korean celebrities such as Yoon Se Ah of Lovers in Prague and The Great King, Sejong drama series.

 She stayed with Magic 89.9 from 2007 up to 2012 co-hosting the morning radio show Good Times with Mo with Mo Twister and Mojo Jojo as a replacement for Andi-9.
 Lee is also a Manila correspondent for YTN in Korea, as well as teaching at the Manila New Life Church's Sunday school for preschool students and takes part in various outreach programs.

 Lee was added as an anchor of "Silip Showbiz" (a segment of News on Q) and then hosted a cooking reality show, Eateria that aired every Sunday mornings on GMA Network.
 Lee also hosted Diz Iz It! that aired 6 days a week on GMA.
-She was also a guest segment anchor both for Balitanghali on GMA News TV during weekdays (2011–present), and 24 Oras Weekend Edition during Saturdays on GMA.
+She was also a guest segment anchor both for Balitanghali on GMA News TV during weekdays (2011–2012), and 24 Oras Weekend Edition during Saturdays on GMA.

 In August 2012, Lee left GMA Network and moved to TV5.
 Upon her arrival on TV5, she was joined by Martin Andanar as co-anchor on Andar ng mga Balita on AksyonTV and also joined Good Morning Club.

 In January 2013, Lee became a co-host on TV5's noontime variety show, Wowowillie, with main host Willie Revillame and also became an anchor for Aksyon Weekend, alongside Raffy Tulfo during Saturday nights.

 From July 2014 until 2015, she became an early morning news anchor in the first of four editions of Aksyon, Aksyon sa Umaga alongside Martin Andanar, Lourd de Veyra, Erwin Tulfo, Cheryl Cosim and Atty.
 Melencio Santa Maria.
 From then on, she went inactive on-screen.

 In 2019, Lee established Glimmer Productions, a Philippine-based company focusing on distributing Korean films and aims to produce original content, with the 2022 South Korean crime-action film The Roundup as its first "big outing" as a production company.
 Prior to the COVID pandemic, she had plans to showcase Korean-Filipino film and live entertainment projects, but those projects would be stalled until 2022.
 Apart from film distribution, she thrives in her Korean food business venture.